corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Add/adjust slave cost for the custom traits
     * All static text moved to localisation (name lists, species random names, prescripted empire)
 * 5.0.1 Fix incorrectly formatted string for sequential fleet names in the Silicoid name list
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * Remove Pop category (social strata) overrides - no longer necessary
+    * Update custom traits to follow new gene-modding rules and also be weighted for assembly chance

 ## Source Code